In an emergency, please contact

 FOOD DONATED BY THE COMMUNITY FOR THE COMMUNITY

-The Foodbank is part of Newmarket Open Door, and redistributes donated foods and household products to disadvantaged people through charities, voluntary and social welfare organisations, reducing food waste to landfill.
+The Foodbank is part of Newmarket Open Door and redistributes donated foods and household products to those needing support through our Foodbank shop, as well as via other charities and voluntary and social welfare organisations.

-The charity also operates the Shop ‘n’ Share scheme with donation boxes at Tesco’s in Fordham Road and Milton, Cambridge, and Cambridge Daily Bread.
-We recieve a large number of regular and one-off donations from retailers, wholesalers and local churches, businesses and organisations, including Sainsbury, Tesco and Reed Forwarding.
-Recent large donations came from the staff at Matioli Woods and Godolphin.
+The charity also operates the Shop ‘n’ Share scheme with donation boxes at Tesco’s in Fordham Road and the Co-op in Elizabeth Avenue and Burwell.
+We also have collection points at the Town Council Offices in the High Street and at the Leisure Centre on Exning Road.
+We recieve regular and one-off donations from retailers, wholesalers and local churches, businesses and organisations, including Sainsbury, Waitrose and Tesco.

 Accessing the Foodbank

 How can you access free emergency food?You need to be referred to the Foodbank through one of the referring agencies, such as Citizens Advice, Job Centre, GP Surgery, Social Services, West Sullolk Council or a COVID Community emergency helpline e.g. 01638 667227.

 The agency will provide you with a voucher number which you will need to use at the Foodbank session.